PNSmith/pnsmith.github.io/_posts/2021-09-18-Chicken-and-Plum-Noodle-stir-fry.md

 ![Stir-Fry Time](/assets/images/cpnst-step-4.jpeg "Stir-Fry Time")

 a) Lower the heat to medium and add the plums to the pan with the chicken.
-b)Stir-fry until the plums start to colour, 1-2 mins.
+b) Stir-fry until the plums start to colour, 1-2 mins.
-c)Stir in the garlic and ginger puree along with half the spring onion and the chilli flakes.
+c) Stir in the garlic and ginger puree along with half the spring onion and the chilli flakes.
 d) Stir-fry for another minute.

 ### 5. Finish up

 ![Finish Up](/assets/images/cpnst-step-5.jpeg "Finish Up")

-a) add the bok choy and stir fry until just soft, 1-2 mins.
+a) Add the bok choy and stir fry until just soft, 1-2 mins.
-b) stir in the hoisin sauce, ketjap manis and water for the sauce, ensuring everything is well coated.
+b) Stir in the hoisin sauce, ketjap manis and water for the sauce, ensuring everything is well coated.
 c) Drain the noodles and add them to the pan, stir together and cook until everything is piping hot, 1-2 mins.

 ### 6. Serve

 ![Serve](/assets/images/cpnst-step-1.6peg "Serve")

-a) divide the chicken and plum noodles between your bowls.
+a) Divide the chicken and plum noodles between your bowls.
 b) Scatter over the peanuts and remaining spring onion.

 #### Enjoy!